Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Polar Coding Preliminaries

-where ``channel'' refers to the time step needed to retrieve channel LLR values.
-In a fully parallel SC decoder architecture \cite{Ari09}, the scheduling in (\ref{eq:sch}) for a polar code of length $N$ results in $2N-1$ time steps.
+Note that the operations at each node of the tree can be performed in parallel.
+Thus, in a fully parallel SC decoder architecture \cite{Ari09}, the scheduling in (\ref{eq:sch}) for a polar code of length $N$ results in $2N-1$ time steps.
 This corresponds to the number of nodes in the SC decoding tree.